The 5 Rules For Finding The Best Walking Shoes

 If you do not yet own shoes specific to walking, I strongly encourage you to splurge on a pair.
 There are actually some good reasons to have sport/activity-specific shoes.

 First, it is healthier for your body.
 You are less likely to get sidelined by injury.
-Second, you are then putting less miles on other pairs of shoes.
+Second, you are then putting fewer miles on other pairs of shoes.
 Third, you simply deserve it!